lenarmathias/to-do-list-react/README.md

 ![Screenshot of To-Do List](/mainScreenshot.jpg "Screenshot of To-Do List")

 This screenshot shows the initial view of my application, which is the first thing users will see when they open it.
-You can add a new task by typing it in the 'Co jest do zrobienia?'
-(What needs to be done?) field, and then add it to the list using the 'Dodaj zadanie' (Add task) button.
+You can add a new task by typing it in the "Co jest do zrobienia?"
+(What needs to be done?) field, and then add it to the list using the "Dodaj zadanie" (Add task) button.
+Above the "Dodaj zadanie" button, there is a "Pobierz przykładowe zadania" (Get example tasks) option, which will add sample tasks to the list.

-You can change the status of a task to 'done' by clicking the green button.
+You can change the status of a task to "done" by clicking the green button.
 Alternatively, if you want to delete a specific task, you can click the red button.
 You can check all tasks that have been completed simply by clicking the "Ukończ wszystkie" button.
 Additionally, you can hide all completed tasks by clicking the "Ukryj ukończone" button.

+You can search for tasks using the "Wyszukiwarka" (Search) feature by entering keywords into the "Filtruj zadania" input.
+Each task has its own dedicated page, which you can access by clicking on the task in the tasks list.
+In the top bar, you can switch between the "Tasks List" and "About the Author" pages.

 ---